m4c0/be-cpu/README.md

 #### Clock

 Still in planning.
-Main question is: is there a way to avoid the triple 555 and keep Ben's features?
+Main question is: is there a way to avoid the triple 555 and keep Ben's features (i.e. the possibility of a manual clock and debounced)?

 #### Register